vippsas/vipps-developers/settlements/sftp-report-service/sftp-report-service.md

 # How to set up users for connecting to the SFTP server

-1. Login to https://portal.vipps.no and click Bedriftsinfo under Bedrift organization name
+1. Login to https://portal.vipps.no and click Bedriftsinfo under Bedrift and Organization name

 ![Velg profil](images/01_velg_profil.png "Velg profil")